Life in the UK Test: Before You Book

 5. Pay the £50 fee

-• Book 2-4 weeks ahead — this gives you time to prepare
+• Book two to four weeks ahead.
+This gives you time to prepare.

 Rescheduling

-You can reschedule up to 3 days before your test, but only once.
+You can reschedule up to three days before your appointment, but only once.
 After that, you'll lose your fee.

 To reschedule, you'll need your booking number and the email address you used to book.